Maggie Muurmans

 Vision and Approach

-Maggie centres her conservation efforts in reaching out to local communities.
-With a strategic location between the Indian and Pacific Oceans, Indonesia is an important sea turtle migration route.
-This area attracts six out of seven sea turtle species, all listed as “vulnerable” on the IUCN Red List.
+Maggie centres her conservation efforts in community engagement, citizen science and education activities as demonstrated in her work for the QLD Department of Environment Science and Innovation, and her own NGO Ocean Connect Incorporated.
 When Maggie set up Yayasan Pulau Banyak, sea turtles were facing habitat and nesting site destruction, by-catch, illegal trade, and unsustainable exploitation.
 Due to close collaboration with the local villagers of Pulau Banyak, sea turtle conservation received full community support.
 Maggie combined beach patrols, environmental awareness campaigns, and turtle-friendly income opportunities for locals to curb local poaching of sea turtle eggs.
-Besides, her project provides the necessary education and tools to make ecotourism a suitable economic alternative to poaching.
-As a result, turtle egg poaching has stopped, and the area has seen an increasing number of tourists who visit Maggie’s project.
-Aside from this, Maggie developed environmental education programmes in developing countries, and teaches students in the UK, Malaysia and Australia.
-Through her subsequent work, she continues to invest in effective community engagement in conservation efforts in other coastal regions in the Pacific.
+Her project also provided the necessary education and tools to make ecotourism a suitable economic alternative to poaching.
+As a result, turtle egg poaching stopped, and the area has seen an increasing number of tourists who visit the project.

 “The Future For Nature Award Crowned my conservation efforts in three different continents and provided international media exposure and acknowledgement for the project.
 This resulted in additional funding and partnerships.
 On top of that, I had the exceptional good fortune of meeting Sir David Attenborough, who has inspired so many people to conserve our natural environment.”Maggie Muurmans